KITATUS/KITATUS.github.io/_posts/2022-04-22-gamedevterminology.md

 Physically Based Rendering (PBR)
 : A rendering method that aims to render realistic game worlds by using realistic lighting and surface models.

+Playtest
+: Usually an internal event where some (or all) of the team play a build of the game to check for quality, bugs, test a new feature or to get a "feel" for how the game is currently playing.

 ### Q
+Quality Assurance (Q.A)
+: A part of a game development team that regularly checks builds for bugs and problems.

 ### R
+RDP (Remote Desktop Protocol)
+: RDP is a protocol for dialing into a computer and controlling it remotely.
+The term is generally used loosely for anytime you remote into a machine (such as with Parsec, Chrome Remote Desktop, Remote Desktop Connection) .etc
+: <b><em>Example: "I'm working from home today so I'll RDP for the playtest" </em></b>

 ### S

 ### T
+Telemetry
+: A system that collects data and sends it back to the server at specific intervals (or events).
+Usually used for collecting statistics of player behaviour.

 ### U